venj/myscripts/Readme.md

 ## Description

 These are my daily scripts with a command wrapper to avoid naming conflict with system and 3rd-party commands.
 Only usable on a mac.
-Very sluppy, maybe **ONLY** useful to me.
+Very sluppy, use at your own risk.

 ## Install/Upgrade

+*Be sure to fork this repository before you install and edit following install script properly!!!*

 You can use following install script to install and upgrade: